Red Hills (Charlottesville, Virginia)

 Red Hills is a historic home and farm complex located near Charlottesville, Albemarle County, Virginia.
 It consists of a two-story, five bay brick main section built about 1797 in the Georgian style, and two brick rear wings.
 It has a modern, one-story frame wing.
 The front facade features one-story, gabled portico of Colonial Revival design added about 1939.
 Also on the property are a contributing barn (early-20th century), corncrib and shed (early-20th century), shed (late-19th century), well (19th century), and slave cemetery (19th century).

 It was added to the National Register of Historic Places in 1998.

 Slave Population

-According to the 1850 census, Red Hills Plantation was tended by a labor force of 24 slaves; many of these slaves lie in the slave cemetery, previously a part of the Red Hills property.
+According to the 1850 census, Red Hills Plantation was tended by a labor force of 24 slaves; many of these slaves lie in the slave cemetery which is still a part of the Red Hills property.